 All headings should be set in Alphabetical Order i.e., A. Principle, B. Apparatus, C. Reagents.
 Methods should be laid out in the following order:

-Explains scientific premise on which the method is operates specifically the mechanism of the analysis.
-Explain the purpose of various steps or the basis of unfamiliar or unusual reactions.
+Explain the scientific premise on which the method operates, specifically the mechanism of the analysis.
+Describe the purpose of various steps or the basis of unfamiliar or unusual reactions.
 Include the scope and sensitivity of the method—its applicability to certain types of samples and its non-applicability, because of interference, solubility, or other reasons, to other types of samples.

 Methods are divided into several descriptive sections i.e., Apparatus, Reagents, Reagent Preparation, Standard Preparation, Sample Preparation, Extraction.
 The sections should include specifications for necessary laboratory apparatus and reagent preparations.
 See also Definition of Terms and Explanatory Notes.

 NOTE: Official Methods will need to include InChi numbers and CAS numbers where appropriate.